zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 ]

+Suppose the _Less Wrong_ moderators wrote a post taking the "thirder" position on [the Sleeping Beauty problem](https://en.wikipedia.org/wiki/Sleeping_Beauty_problem).

-## Preventing "Fights of Attrition" Is a Pretext for Stonewalling
+[TODO: Preventing "Fights of Attrition" Is a Pretext for Stonewalling]

 ## Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness"